genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 The job log records the error that caused the failure; retrieve it via `POST /api/v1/transformations/jobs/{id}/logs` to diagnose the problem.
 A common failure reason is running out of memory: when this happens, the job's status carries the reason `OOMKilled`, meaning the transformation used more memory than `memory_size` allowed.
 The remedy is to resubmit with a larger `memory_size`.

 **On cancellation (`CANCELLED`):** You can cancel a job while it is still running, using `POST /api/v1/transformations/jobs/{id}/cancel`.
 Cancelling stops the job immediately and records it as `CANCELLED`, a terminal outcome distinct from `FAILED`, carrying no error reason.
-There is no choice of how the job stops.
+Cancellation cannot be undone; to retry, submit a new job with the same parameters.

 **Archival and compute cleanup:**